Plant-based omega-3: the underestimated key to more energy & focus

 How much omega-3 do you actually need?

-• 1 tbsp cold-pressed linseed oil
+• 1 tbsp cold-pressed flaxseed oil

-• 1 tbsp ground linseed
+• 1 tbsp ground flaxseeds

 • 1 tbsp chia seeds